WeMoveEU/speakcivi/README.md

   * `Suffix of language group name`,
 * Adding to such group is invoked after click on confirmation link (in both versions confirm and optout),
 * Contact can have only one language group,
-* If contact has already language group current group is not added,
+* If contact has already language group, new group is not added,
 * If Speakcivi can't determine language group, default group is adding to contact,
 * Default group is skipping during checking if contact has a language group.